valhalla/valhalla-docs/turn-by-turn/api-reference.md

 ### Internal error codes and conditions

 The following is a table of exception internal error code conditions that may occur for a particular request.
-An error code utility header file has been created within https://raw.githubusercontent.com/valhalla/baldr/master/valhalla/baldr/errorcode_util.h and can be included by any of the Valhalla service projects.
+An [error code utility header file](https://raw.githubusercontent.com/valhalla/baldr/master/valhalla/baldr/errorcode_util.h) can be included by any of the Valhalla service projects.

 The codes correspond to code returned from a particular [Valhalla project](https://github.com/valhalla/valhalla).